ShawnO86/National_News_Weather/README.md

 Hosted at: https://weather-app-e871.onrender.com/

 ### TO DO:
-Use Vue composition API instead of options,
+~~Use Vue composition API instead of options,~~
 Have option to use GeoLocation for inital load of weather data, ~~Set up weather.gov api calls~~
 ~~Set up airnow api and functionality~~
-Connditional styles to weather/news buttons when active, Nighttime color styling and ability to switch automatically based on local time
+Nighttime color styling and ability to switch automatically based on local time, Learn and implement D3.js for graphs of weather info.

-## Project Setup
+### Project Setup

 ```sh
 npm install